ministryofjustice/hmpps-tier/README.md

    ```
 You can do this in dBeaver or [adapt the instructions here](https://dsdmoj.atlassian.net/wiki/spaces/MaS/pages/2963734549/Tiering+Run+book#Accessing-the-database)

 Put the csv file into `src/test/resources/compare-tiers/utm/utm.csv`.
-Make sure this file has header names
+Make sure this file has the column names as headers.

 3. Run ./gradlew compareTiers